active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 4.3 adds the ability to use the post's excerpt as its default meta description
 * Version 4.2 adds the option to exclude specific posts/pages from being autolinked
 * Version 4.1 adds tag title capitalization for title tags
 * Version 4.0 adds meta description mass-editor for posts, pages, attachments, and custom post types
 * Version 3.9 adds the ability to build internal links to posts from within the WordPress post editor (as well as other Deeplink Juggernaut improvements)
-* Version 3.8 adds direct post/page link support to Deeplink Juggernaut

 = Features =